educationfutures/star-party-planner/README.md

   --now_padding_min 30
 ```

-> ⚠️ First run may spend time fetching previews to the local cache.
+> ⚠️ First run may spend a long time fetching previews to the local cache.

 ---